 Pre algebra coursework prepares you to face problems with variables and helped you to understand why solving for x is useful.
 I have helped many students with the order of operations and how to remember them.
 I can also help identify what is useful in a word problem and how to use the information to isolate a variable.

-I tutor in a math lab in a community college.
-Many students come into the lab with precalculus questions, such as determining shifts of a graph, finding zeros of polynomials, and applications of trigonometric functions.
+I have tutored in a math lab where many students come with precalculus questions, such as determining shifts of a graph, finding zeros of polynomials, and applications of trigonometric functions.
 I have been able to help these students by providing simple answers to difficult questions that are easy to both understand and apply.

 I have tutored trigonometry for several years, and I can show students tricks for proving trigonometric equations as well as remembering how to graph trigonometric functions.